-This year, I am teaching part time within the Technology syndicate.
-I am excited to be part of this team and look forward to seeing the creativity students will bring.
-Originally from Mid-Canterbury, I now call the Selwyn district home.
-I have previously taught at Ellesmere College, as well as overseas, and have experience teaching children from Year 0 - Year 13.
-When I’m not at school, I enjoy spending time with my husband and two young children.
-I am passionate about making: especially quilting, sewing and cooking .
+This year, I am teaching part time within the Technology syndicate and have the responsibility of eLearning Leader within our team.
+I am excited to be part of this future-focussed group and look forward to seeing the creativity students will bring.
+Originally from Mid-Canterbury, I have called the Selwyn district home for more than ten years.
+I have previously taught in rural and semi-rural Canterbury schools over the last 20 years and have experience teaching children from Year 0 - Year 13.
+When I’m not at school I’m usually with my husband and two children going on adventures together or busy at home making stuff.

 Textiles, Technology Relief

-I became a part of the Lincoln Primary School team at the beginning of 2016 as a Food Technology teacher, after teaching Food and Textiles Technology in a number of different Christchurch schools.
-I was originally trained as a teacher in Queensland, Australia, where I taught for a couple of years before going to China to teach.
+I became a part of the Lincoln Primary School team at the beginning of 2016 as a Food Technology teacher, after being in a number of different Christchurch schools.
+I was originally trained in Queensland, Australia, where I taught for a couple of years before going to China to teach English.
 I love teaching practical skills that can be easily used at home and that will continue for the rest of my students’ lives.
-When I’m not at school, I love to spend time with my husband and small daughter.
+When I’m not at school, I love to spend quality time with my husband and daughter.

 I began my schooling at Lincoln Primary as a new entrant in 1970 before moving to Tai Tapu School and then on to Lincoln High.
 I then joined the New Zealand Meteorological Service where I was a technician for seven years, working at weather stations from Kaitaia to Invercargill.
 I spent two years at head office in Wellington where I met my wife Rochelle in 1986.
 In the late eighties government restructuring happened and I left to go to Canterbury University where I was a student for most of the nineties, completing B.E.
 Hons and M.Sc. degrees.
 Rochelle, who had been working as a receptionist and dental assistant, also became a student and completed a B.A., and we had a great time being students together.
 From there I attended the Christchurch College of Education where I gained a Graduate Diploma of Teaching and Learning and Rochelle also did a secondary diploma.
 That resulted in a job as a physics teacher at Mount Roskill Grammar for two years.
 Rochelle was also a teacher in Auckland.
 When our son Ollie was born in 2001 we moved back to Christchurch.
 Edward then came along in 2004.
 Rochelle had a good job as a Classics teacher so I became a stay at home dad, which was great fun, and did relief teaching and part time environmental engineering work for a small company.
 My life changed forever in 2010 when Rochelle was killed cycling to work at Burnside High School.
 One change that occurred in me was that I became obsessed with fitness and it is now my main thing after the boys.
 In particular I am an avid hill climbing cyclist and recently gained the world Everesting record.
 However the single most important thing that happened to me after Rochelle died was that Viv offered me a job at Lincoln Primary, first filling in as the hard materials teacher, and then as the schools’ science specialist.
 This has enabled me to indulge in my passion for science and science education, and to do something extremely important and worthwhile.